hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `exec` - (Optional) Commands to be run to validate container readiness.
 Changing this forces a new resource to be created.

-* `http_get` - (Optional) The definition of the httpget for this container as documented in the `httpget` block below.
+* `http_get` - (Optional) The definition of the http_get for this container as documented in the `http_get` block below.
 Changing this forces a new resource to be created.

 * `initial_delay_seconds` - (Optional) Number of seconds after the container has started before liveness or readiness probes are initiated.
 Changing this forces a new resource to be created.